 Why should I test if I can’t treat this person?Options for treatment continue to improve but all require early identification and treatment.
 Doctors may not be able to treat the symptoms of dementia dramatically, but they can stall the progression of symptoms and help in making a plan of action for the family and for the facility that will be keeping tabs on a patient's ability to function, thereby avoiding accidents and preventing medication errors.
 Early warning might also help the family defer and/or arrange assisted living placement in a timely manner.

 Who is Screen Inc and how were these tests developed?Screen, Inc. is the leader in computerized cognitive testing.
 Starting in 1999 the CANS-MCI was developed over a seven-year period and subjected to rigorous usability, reliability, and validity research studies, supported by grants from the Veterans Administration and the National Institute on Aging.
-Research articles are available upon request and much of this information is summarized in this website.
+Research articles are available upon request and much of the same information is summarized in this website.

 What do we need to make this test work?Any computer with Windows 7 or Windows 10, and a touch-capable monitor, located in a private room without distractions.
 We have guidelines for touch screen tablets and 2-in-1 models and we can recommend an external touch screen monitor for computers that are not pre-equipped with a touch screen.
 There must be professional expertise for following-up test results with recommendations and to handle concerns that patients or families have about the meaning of results.

 Does this comply with HIPAA requirements?Yes, the only information we collect is a partial birth date (month and year) and the person’s first initial, sex, and years of education.
 We do not collect any other data except the code the office uses that lets them identify the patient later when they receive the cognitive report.
 The data is de-identified at the source.